WINTER HOLIDAYS IN CYPRUS: WHAT TO DO AND WHAT TO SEE

 READ MORE: CYPRUS FOR WINTER HOLIDAYS PART 1 AND PART 2

-The day after our trip, we were preparing for our Christmas Eve dinner.
+The day after our trip, we were preparing for our Christmas Eve dinner and continuing winter holidays in Cyprus.
 In Cyprus, as well as in Greece, Сhristmas is celebrated on December 25.
 So we spent Christmas Eve with my boyfriends family at a restaurant and then went out with our friends for cocktails.

 That evening, we stayed at home, as a new adventure awaited us the next day!

-On the day after Christmas day, we went on a tour to explore another part of the island.
-The first stop was one of the most famous resorts in Cyprus – Ayia Napa.
-In 45 minutes we travelled from Nicosia to Agia Napa.
+On the day after Christmas Day, we went on a tour to explore another part of the island.
+The first stop was one of the most famous resorts – Ayia Napa in Cyprus.
+In 45 minutes we traveled from Nicosia to Agia Napa.

 So why is Ayia Napa so famous and popular between the tourists and locals?
 There are both fans and haters about this place, so let’s find out why!